tektoncd/community/contact.md

 [working group](#working-group) meeting recordings!) are made visible to this group, so please join if you are interested in accessing those docs.

-Our mailing list for end user of Tekton is [tekton-users@](https://groups.google.com/forum/#!forum/tekton-users).
+Our mailing list for end users of Tekton is [tekton-users@](https://groups.google.com/forum/#!forum/tekton-users).

 ## Calendar